bitsnnfl2021/bitsnnfl2021.github.io/_drafts/2020-02-13-partial-convolution-based-padding.md

 Paper Link: [https://arxiv.org/pdf/1907.11830.pdf](https://arxiv.org/pdf/1907.11830.pdf "https://arxiv.org/pdf/1907.11830.pdf")

 Conference :

 **Task:**

 1\.
+Implement the proper dataloader with any two augmentation techniques.

+2\.
 Implement the Reprojection R-CNN architecture

-2\.
+3\.
 Compare the performance of the architecture on VOC360 and COCO-MEN datasets.
+(Refer table 2)

+4\.
+You can use any framework.

 **Dataset**: VOC360.
 You may download it from here: [https://researchdata.sfu.ca/islandora/object/sfu%3A2724](https://researchdata.sfu.ca/islandora/object/sfu%3A2724 "https://researchdata.sfu.ca/islandora/object/sfu%3A2724")